Institute of Biomedical Science

 The Institute of Biomedical Science (IBMS) is the professional body for biomedical scientists in the United Kingdom.
 It aims to promote and develop biomedical science and its practitioners.

-The Institute was founded in 1912 and represents over 17,000 members employed mainly in National Health Service and private laboratories, veterinary laboratories, the National Blood Authority, Health Protection Agency, Medical Research Council and Department for Environment, Food and Rural Affairs.
+The Institute was founded in 1912 and currently represents over 19,000 members employed mainly in National Health Service and private laboratories, veterinary laboratories, NHS Blood and Transplant, Public Health England, Medical Research Council and Department for Environment, Food and Rural Affairs.
 Other members also work in related commercial fields and in teaching.
 Most members live and work in the United Kingdom and Ireland but many are employed overseas.

 - sets standards of practice to protect patients